99oblivius/VRBro-Plugin/README.md

 VRBro Plugin is an OBS Studio plugin designed to bridge the gap between virtual reality and content creation.
 It works in tandem with a SteamVR overlay application to provide seamless control of OBS Studio directly from within VR.

+## Installation

+1. Download the latest release of the VRBro Plugin from the [Releases](https://github.com/99oblivius/VRBro-plugin/releases) page.
+2. Run the installer or extract the contents of the zip file to your OBS Studio plugins folder:
+   - Windows: `C:\Program Files\obs-studio\obs-plugins\64bit\`
+   - macOS: `/Applications/OBS.app/Contents/PlugIns/`
+   - Linux: `/usr/lib/obs-plugins/` or `~/.obs-studio/plugins/`
+3. Restart OBS Studio.

 ## GUI

 ![VRBro GUI](assets/VRBro_Server_Settings.png)